Looking for a beginner’s guide to getting started with Google Ads? Look no further… Follow this step-by-step guide…

 - Calls from the website (ex. phone calls from the number displayed on your website)

 - Imports from sales that occur off of the internet

-Make sure you set up all the appropriate conversion tracking options before you turn the ads on.
-Otherwise, you won’t be able to measure the effectiveness of your ads!
+Make sure you set up all the appropriate conversion tracking options before you turn your ads on!
+Otherwise, you won’t be able to measure the effectiveness of your ads.

 Tracking, Adjusting and Conquering Effective Campaigns